Install Portworx Backup in Federated Mode

 - Backup Version: select the required version of Portworx Backup from the drop-down list.

-- Namespace: provide the name of the namespace where Portworx Backup will be installed (for example,
+- Namespace: provide the name of the namespace where Portworx Backup is installed (for example,

 - Select Deployment Architecture: choose Federated, where backup operations are offloaded to Stork running on each shoot cluster and cloud credentials are not stored centrally in Portworx Backup.
 For information on installing in Classic mode, see Install Portworx Backup in Classic Mode.